Brihadaranyaka Upanishad: Atman

-The Bṛhadāraṇyaka Upaniṣad teaches the theory of atman (the Self), which is the eternal inner reality in a person.
-It is described by the Bṛhadāraṇyaka as follows:
+The Brihadaranyaka Upanishad teaches the theory of atman (the Self), which is the eternal inner reality in a person.
+It is described by the Brihadaranyaka as follows:

 This innermost thing, this self (atman)—it is dearer than a son, it is dearer than wealth, it is dearer than everything else...a man should regard only his self as dear to him.
 When a man regards only his self as dear to him, what he holds dear will never perish.This self is also the source of all vital functions:As a spider sends forth its thread, and as tiny sparks spring forth from a fire, so indeed do all the vital functions (prana), all the worlds, all the gods, and all beings spring from this self (atman).
-Its hidden name (upanishad) is 'The real behind the real,' for the real consists of the vital functions, and the self is the real behind the vital functions.According to the Bṛhadāraṇyaka, this self travels through various worlds and takes up a body:It is this person—the one that consists of perception among the vital functions (prana), the one that is the inner light within the heart.
+Its hidden name (Upanishad) is 'The real behind the real,' for the real consists of the vital functions, and the self is the real behind the vital functions.According to the Brihadaranyaka, this self travels through various worlds and takes up a body:It is this person—the one that consists of perception among the vital functions (prana), the one that is the inner light within the heart.
 He travels across both worlds, being common to both.
 Sometimes he reflects, sometimes he flutters, for when he falls asleep he transcends this world, these visible forms of death.
-When at birth this person takes on a body, he becomes united with bad things, and when at death he leaves it behind, he gets rid of those bad things.However, this self is not just something individual, since the Bṛhadāraṇyaka states:When a chunk of salt is thrown in water, it dissolves into that very water, and it cannot be picked up in any way.
+When at birth this person takes on a body, he becomes united with bad things, and when at death he leaves it behind, he gets rid of those bad things.However, this self is not just something individual, since the Brihadaranyaka states:When a chunk of salt is thrown in water, it dissolves into that very water, and it cannot be picked up in any way.
 Yet, from whichever place one may take a sip, the salt is there!
 In the same way this Immense Being has no limit or boundary and is a single mass of perception.Furthermore, this self which is an imperishable reality and the "radiant and immortal person" in all things, cannot be grasped:About this self (atman), one can only say 'not—, not—' (neti neti).
 He is ungraspable, for he cannot be grasped.
 He is undecaying, for he is not subject to decay.
 He has nothing sticking to him, for he does not stick to anything.
 He is not bound; yet he neither trembles in fear nor suffers injury.
 And yet, it is only by reflecting on one's atman that one can gain knowledge:You see, Maitreyi—it is one's self (atman) which one should see and hear, and on which one should reflect and concentrate.
 For by seeing and hearing one's self, and by reflecting and concentrating on one's self, one gains the knowledge of this whole world.